ungleich/cdist/docs/src/cdist-stages.rst

 Description
 -----------
-Starting the execution of deployment with cdist, cdist passes through different stages.
+When cdist is started, it passes through different stages.

 Stage 1: target information retrieval